Raymond James Remains a Hold on II-VI (IIVI)

-In a report released today, Simon Leopold from Raymond James maintained a Hold rating on II-VI (IIVI).
+In a report issued on July 2, Simon Leopold from Raymond James maintained a Hold rating on II-VI (IIVI).
 The company’s shares closed last Thursday at $49.85, close to its 52-week high of $52.97.

 According to TipRanks.com, Leopold is a 5-star analyst with an average return of 7.9% and a 60.0% success rate.
 Leopold covers the Technology sector, focusing on stocks such as Telefonaktiebolaget LM Ericsson, Hewlett Packard Enterprise, and CommScope Holding.

 Currently, the analyst consensus on II-VI is a Moderate Buy with an average price target of $53.75, a 3.4% upside from current levels.
-In a report issued on August 11, B.Riley FBR also maintained a Hold rating on the stock with a $43.00 price target.
+In a report issued on July 1, Susquehanna also reiterated a Hold rating on the stock with a $50.00 price target.

 See today’s analyst top recommended stocks >>